 I’m a season subscriber.
 How will I get access to streaming shows?
 Do I have to pay extra?

 I share my subscription with people outside of my household.
-How will they get access to steaming shows?
+How can they get access to steaming shows?

 We don’t want any of your “subscriber buddies” to miss out and are glad to honor multi-household subscriptions.
-If you are the primary account holder and subscribe with someone who doesn’t live in the same house as you, please use this form to record a unique name and email address associated with each of those additional households so we can email the link for subscriber-eligible productions to the rest of your party.
+If you are the primary account holder and subscribe with someone who doesn’t live in the same house as you, please use this form to record a unique name and email address associated with each of those additional households.